SHASWAT2000-loves-logic/Calculator-App/README.md

 **React packages used** -

 1. math-expression-evaluator - allows us to calculate math expressions consisting of a combination of operators.
 This was a much better upgrade from only being able to do binary operations.

+2. react-hot-toast - for error notifications when the user input is invalid.

 **Bugs/Issues** -